-The current study results show that lecturers at selected public universities utilize ICT to develop their competences across several vital areas of professional development.
-Accordingly, they used ICT to facilitate their research-related works, improve their research skills and develop their academic endeavors.
+The current study results show that lecturers at selected public universities utilize ICT to develop their competencies across several vital areas of professional development.
+Accordingly, they used ICT to facilitate their research-related work, improve their research skills, and develop their academic endeavors.
 Moreover, they employed ICT tools to proliferate professional networking, involve in meaningful interactions, share experiences, and benefit from training and mentoring opportunities.

-Furthermore, they used of ICT to career development, acquire hands-on knowledge, and expertise, and stay updated on subject improvements.
+Furthermore, they used ICT for career development, acquired hands-on knowledge and expertise, and stayed updated on subject improvements.
 Studies pointed out that such ICT use contributes to teachers' personal and professional development (Aprianti, 2017; Richards & Farrell, 2005).
-Thus, it seems apparent to conclude that ICT integration reinforces teachers' pedagogical content knowledge (PCK), enable them to acclimatize their teaching to specific situations and effectively integrate their subject matter knowledge.
+Thus, it seems apparent to conclude that ICT integration reinforces teachers' pedagogical content knowledge (PCK), enabling them to acclimate their teaching to specific situations and effectively integrate their subject matter knowledge.